IABTechLab/uid2docs/api/v2/README.md

 With the v2 updates to the UID2 API, you can now take advantage of the following:

 - Application API layer encryption that provides E2E content protection that prevents sensitive UID2 information from leaking to network operator or UID2 service operator.
 - Only POST methods with input parameters provided in the request body in the JSON format and encrypted using a pre-shared key (PSK).
+For details and Python examples, see [Generating Encrypted Requests and Decrypting Responses](./encryption-decryption.md).
 - No more URL-encoding of parameter values.
 - The [POST /identity/map](./endpoints/post-identity-map.md) endpoint that now retrieves UID2s and salt bucket IDs for one or multiple email addresses, phone numbers, or the respective hashes.
 - In addition to the client API `key` for [authetication](#authentication-and-authorization), a client `secret` is now required for encrypting API requests and decrypting API responses.